Many people think about moving into a senior living community long before they decide to do it.

-If you are facing such a decision, there’s no better time than the present to do your research.
+If you're considering such a decision, there’s no better time than the present to do your research.
 Below are some things to keep in mind.

 Location, Location, Location

 Your overall surroundings are important.
-Do you want a rural setting, or would you prefer to be closer to town, or maybe both?
+Do you want a rural setting, or would you prefer to be closer to town?
+Maybe both?
 Are the communities you are considering near schools, sports facilities, or busy roads?
 If so, think about whether traffic noise and congestion might be bothersome.

 Ask whether transportation is available for residents to go to the grocery store or other activities.
 Some communities have buses for these kinds of outings, which is extremely helpful for people who no longer drive (or choose not to).

 What About Floor Plans?